 … and there were bunnies.
 Legions of bunnies.

 Bunnies galore Balders, bunnies galore.
-There’s a small posse of the blighters in the third photo, if you look carefully.
+There’s a small posse of the blighters in one of the photos, if you look carefully.

 Counting.
 Never my strongpoint.
 Fourth photo.